lakshya076/Galaxy-Collision-Simulator-/README.md

 Instead of standard dynamic allocations (`new`/`delete`) which cause memory fragmentation and latency, the simulator relies on a custom `ArenaAllocator`.
 It provisions contiguous blocks of RAM instantly.
 The arena is completely wiped (pointer reset to 0) and rebuilt every single frame.

 ### 2. High-Density Cache-Line Octree (`OctreeNode`)
-`OctreeNode` structs are strictly packed and aligned to exactly 64 bytes (`alignas(64)`).
-This guarantees that reading a node loads a single L1 cache-line, preventing cache misses.
+`OctreeNode` structs are strictly packed and aligned to exactly 32 bytes (`alignas(32)`).
+This guarantees that reading a node loads exactly half of an L1 cache-line, preventing cache misses and doubling cache density.
+* The bounds are mathematically simplified using a `center` coordinate and `half_width` instead of standard min/max bounding boxes.
-* To maintain this 64-byte limit, **no physics data (like mass or center of mass) is stored inside the node struct itself**.
+* To maintain this 32-byte limit, **no physics data (like mass or center of mass) is stored inside the node struct itself**.

+### 3. The Indirection Array
+Instead of limiting leaf nodes to a small array of stars, the engine uses a global Indirection Array.
+Leaf nodes store a 32-bit `start_star_index`, allowing them to hold up to 32 stars without increasing the node struct size.
+This keeps the octree incredibly shallow, eliminating pointer-chasing latency.

-### 3. Unified Star Struct (Array of Structures)
+### 4. Unified Star Struct (Array of Structures)
 All stellar particles (visible disc stars, bulge stars, and dark matter macro-particles) are stored in a unified flat array:
 ```cpp
 struct Star {